wiltonsr/ldapAuth/readme.md

 ##### `cacheKey`
 Needs `traefik` >= [`v2.8.5`](https://github.com/traefik/traefik/releases/tag/v2.8.5)

-_Optional, Default: `super-secret-key`_
+_Optional_

-The key used to encrypt session cookie information.
-You `must` use a strong value here.
+The key used to sign session cookie information.
+If unset, one will be randomly generated at startup.

 ##### `serverList.startTLS`
 _Optional, Default: `false`_